aidanmacgregor/EE_WiFi-BT_WiFi-Autologin-OpenWrt-Linux-ChromeOS-Android-Windows.EXE/README.md

 # BT-WiFi-Autologin-URL-WISPr-FON
-The URL to automatically log in to BT Wi-Fi Public Hotspots, Edit The URL with your Username &amp; Password (eg: aidan@btinternet.com)
+The URL to automatically log in to BT Wi-Fi Public Hotspots, no need to load the log in page @ sign in, Edit The URL with your Username &amp; Password (eg: aidan@btinternet.com)

+Logging in is a 1 click process & instant

 # Secure Page
 https://www.btwifi.com:8443/wbacOpen?username=USERNAME@btinternet.com&password=PASSWORD